mohsaleh04/custom-generative-ai-android/README.md

 ## Usage example

-1. Add the dependency `implementation("com.google.ai.client.generativeai:generativeai:<version>"`) to your Android project.
+1. Add the dependency `implementation("ir.saltech.ai.client.generativeai:generativeai:<version>"`) to your Android project.

 2. Initialize the model